iAmNathanJ/file-pluck/README.md

 `npm i file-pluck`

 ## Usage
-The pluckFile function returns a promise.
+The `pluckFile` function returns a promise that will resolve to an array of "snippets" found within the target file.
 Use it like so...

 *text.txt*
 ```